-I was greeted at the airport by P, N, and R. We stopped briefly by their Carini summer-home, which apparently was designed and built by P. There is a beautiful lemon tree in the center of the driveway, and there are orange trees, an olive tree, and a lovely fig tree.
+I was greeted at the airport by Pino, Nina, and Rosalina.
+We stopped briefly by their Carini summer-home, which apparently was designed and built by Pino.
+There is a beautiful lemon tree in the center of the driveway, and the garden is also home to orange trees, an olive tree, and a lovely fig tree.
 My siblings would just love this!

 From here, we returned to Palermo, to the apartment that they share.
 They live on the 7th floor, with a view of Monte Pellegrino and hundreds of other apartment buildings that spread as far as the horizon.
 In America I don’t think we understand the size and density of the population in the great cities of Europe.
 Few cities in our own country can approach this characteristic (at the moment only one such American city comes to mind).

 They fed me, of course.
 There were antipasti of salmon, olives, mushrooms, and cheese.
 And bread, of course.

 Then they presented me with a huge dish of spaghetti with gamberetti (small shrimp).
 I told them the first dish was too large, so they brought me more.
 At home I would avoid such a dish.
 The flavors would nauseate me.
 Here the consistency of the shrimp is perfect, and the flavors meld perfectly with the light sauce that reminds me of one of Roopa’s curries.
 I love Italian seafood in Italy, whereas shellfish in America is too often disappointing.
 I find the dishes back home to be unbalanced, fishy, and out of harmony with the other elements on the plate.
 At home the shrimp would be far too large and lost in a dense red sauce or a heavy cream sauce.
 And of course the shrimp aren’t nearly so fresh as they are here.